Celebrate Italian Christmas Eve with Feast of the Seven Fishes recipes, or La Vigilia, a cherished tradition of classic seafood dishes.

-The Feast of the Seven Fishes, also known as “La Vigilia,” is a unique North American Italian tradition celebrated on Christmas Eve.
+The Feast of the Seven Fishes, or La Vigilia as it's called, is a beloved Italian-North American tradition we celebrate every Christmas Eve.

-Antipasto selections
+Antipasto Selections

 The seafood salad takes center stage, featuring a harmonious blend of shrimp, calamari, and scallops, elegantly dressed with a tangy vinaigrette.
 This salad is perfect for preparing in advance as an appetizer.